liamsain/liamsain.github.io/index.md

 Again using Raylib in C#

 ### [QuizGazer](https://quiz-gazer.vercel.app)
 General knowledge app where you answer questions just by looking at the answer.
-Written with Svelte and Webgazer js.
+Written using Svelte and Webgazer js.
 Requires webcam

 ### [Typist](https://typist.liamsain.vercel.app/)
 Tiny app about seeing how fast you can type.
 Made it mostly to try out Svelte
 ### [Calculator](https://pensive-swanson-b9238f.netlify.app/)
-A bare bones calculator app written in Vue 2 for a technical test
+A bare bones calculator app written in Vue 2 that a company asked  me to write for a technical test
 ### [Test case tracker](https://liamsain.github.io/test-case-tracker/)
 Written for testers at one of my old workplaces.
 Tool to help them write and execute test cases.
 Import/export JSON and XLSX functionality.
 Written in React